 This planned approach to future employment development in Longford town will comply with the provisions of both the EMRA RSES and County Longford Development Plan 2021-2027 which supports the important role of Longford Town in terms of service provision and employment for its catchment within the economic function of the county.
-The Economic Strategy of the RSES (section 6.3) and associated vision and economic principles have been considered.
-As per Figure 6.3 Economic Strategy of the RSES and associated five key principles relate to the following: Smart Specialisation; Clustering; Orderly Growth; Placemaking; and Future Proof and Risk Management.
 This plan will support the development of Longford Town as a dynamic and cutting-edge location with immediate access to excellent infrastructure and local services.
 This in-turn will ensure the town's attractiveness as a place for people to reside and employment companies to locate.